 Since 1960, Hollins has produced amazing writers in our undergraduate and graduate creative writing program.
 Our students work with talented faculty members who are published poets, novelists, essayists, and scholars.
 We have received national acclaim for the works of our graduates (four have won Pulitzer Prizes) and for our distinctive approach to teaching.

-On average, half of our students have an international learning experience.
+On average, more than 40% of our students have an international learning experience.
 One of the reasons is that Hollins offers generous aid to help students better afford to study abroad.
 We offer our own programs in Paris and London, as well as the opportunity to study on affiliated programs in 14 other locations.

 Two-thirds of our students complete an internship.
 Our program places students in companies, nonprofits, museums, law firms, and hospitals, both in the United States and abroad.